 In addition, Tomlinson (2011) proposes sixteen criteria of material evaluation.
 It is defined in detail to examine the strength and weakness in a textbook.
-This will be useful to know to the specific criteria needs to be improved in case if the criteria are not found in the textbook.
+This will be useful to know the specific criteria that needs to be improved in case if the criteria are not found in this English textbook entitled "When English Rings a Bell" for the grade VII of Junior High School.
 The criteria are as follows:

 - 1. Materials should achieve impact. - 2.
 Materials should help learners to feel at ease. - 3.
 Materials should help learners to develop confidence. - 4.
 What is being taught should be perceived by learners as relevant and useful. - 5.
 Materials should require and facilitate learner self-investment. - 6.
 Learners must be ready to acquire the points being taught. - 7.
 Materials should expose the learners to language in authentic use. - 8.
-The learners' attention should be drawn to linguistic features of the input. - Materials should provide the learners with opportunities to use the target language to achieve communicative purposes. - Materials should take into account that the positive effects of instruction are usually delayed. - 11.
+The learners' attention should be drawn to linguistic features of the input. - 9.
+Materials should provide the learners with opportunities to use the target language to achieve communicative purposes. - 10.
+Materials should take into account that the positive effects of instruction are usually delayed. - 11.
 Materials should take into account that learners differ in learning styles. - 12.
 Materials should take into account that learners differ in affective attitudes. - 13.
 Materials should permit a silent period at the beginning of instructions. - 14.
 Materials should maximize learning potential which stimulates both right and left brain activities. - 15.
-Materials should not rely too much on controlled practice.

-16. Materials should provide for outcome feedback.
+Materials should not rely too much on controlled practice. - 16.
+Materials should provide for outcome feedback.

 On the basis of the explanation above, the writer used Tomlinson's theory to analyze the English textbook.
 This theory covers the criteria of material evaluation in details to examine the strength and weakness in the textbook.
-The writer analyzed English Textbook "When English Rings A Bell" (Second Revised Edition) for Grade VIII.
+The writer analyzed English Textbook "When English Rings A Bell" (2017 Revised Edition) for Grade VII.

-C. Tomlinson's Theory of Material Evaluation
+2.3 Tomlinson's Theory of Material Evaluation